PersiaML/tutorials/src/monitoring/index.md

 Monitoring
 ======

-Monitoring and alerting is crucial for a distributed system, PersiaML provides integration with [Prometheus] for this purpose.
+Monitoring and alerting is crucial for a distributed system, PERSIA provides integration with [Prometheus] for this purpose.

 Services in PerisaML push their metrics to a [PushGateway], the gateway then exposes these metrics to Prometheus.